-Kentucky will be entering its 32nd year in the Motor Carrier Safety Assistance Program and completes the three cycle of a multi-year 3 year CVSP with this 2021 application.
+Kentucky will be entering its 33rd year in the Motor Carrier Safety Assistance Program and begins a new three cycle of a multi-year 3 year Commercial Vehicle Safety Plan (CVSP) with this 2022 application.
 The Department of Kentucky State Police (KSP) under the Justice and Public Safety Cabinet is the lead MCSAP agency within the Commonwealth.
-The Department is broken into four divisions, Administrative, Operations and Technical Services, Operations and the Commercial Vehicle Enforcement Division.
-CVE has its central headquarters located in Frankfort, KY with six regions throughout the state.
-The current projected operation staffing is approximately 178 sworn and civilian personnel.
+The Department is broken into four divisions, Administrative, Technical Services, Operations, and the Commercial Vehicle Enforcement Division (CVE).
+CVE has its central headquarters located in Frankfort, KY and for command purposes is divided into three area, East, West and Central while maintaining six regions for identifying enforcement corridors and crash data.
+The current projected operation staffing, including CMV trained troopers, is approximately 172 sworn and civilian personnel.
 This staffing is broken down as follows: